bernhardAxonIvy/doc/source/designer-guide/introduction/index.rst

 Introduction
 ************

-You are now reading |ivy-designer| documentation.
+You are now reading Axon Ivy Designer documentation.
 In case you want to know more
 on:

-* Install |ivy-designer| following the steps in the :ref:`installation instructions <designer-install>`.
+* Install Axon Ivy Designer following the steps in the :ref:`installation instructions <designer-install>`.
-* Working with |ivy-designer|: Start with the :dev-url:`Quick Start Tutorial </tutorial>`.
+* Working with Axon Ivy Designer: Start with the :dev-url:`Quick Start Tutorial </tutorial>`.
-* Explore demo projects by :ref:`importing <importing-demo-projects>` them in the |ivy-designer|.
+* Explore demo projects by :ref:`importing <importing-demo-projects>` them in the Axon Ivy Designer.
-* Read the engine guide to know how to adminsitrate an |ivy-engine|.
+* Read the engine guide to know how to adminsitrate an Axon Ivy Engine.
 * Go trough the Migration Notes to upgrade an existing Ivy project.

 All above mentioned documentations are brief and tend to describe only necessary